tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure.md

 definition, in a state database.
 The database is basically just a file and it maps resource ids to the definitions in your code file.

-Working alone, this is pretty simple to manage.
-Once you need to work with other people it will of course be more complicated, and there are a few possiblities for managing the state and the infrastructure's code when things progress.

-Here I'm going to ignore all of that, and just do everything locally since it's just me working on this, and you could probably write a whole book on Terraform if you wanted to.
+Terraform offers a few ways for managing this state and the mapping to your code.
+The simplest way, is to work with the file locally.
+This however doesn't work so well when you have multiple users, or, in my case, want to work from multiple computers.

+There area few options for setting up a remote store for the state, and these options are documented on the Terraform site.
+I ended up going with the Terraform cloud after starting off just using the local file.
+It was easy to setup, and best of all, free.

+Since the Terraform getting started guide, which showed basically exactly what I wanted to do, didn't work, I had more to do in order to get going.
+In the end it wasn't too bad, it just took a little longer than the five minute getting started guide laid out.

-So what I ended up doing was a little bit of trial and error to figure out all the AWS resources I needed to create in order to have a publicly accessible development server.
+What I ended up doing was a little bit of trial and error to figure out all the AWS resources I needed to create in order to have a publicly accessible development server.
 In the end I needed to spell out everything: a keypair, VPC, subnet, internet gateway, routing